Lynne Ramsay & Lav Diaz: Two Radical Voices.

 • To write, shoot, edit and premiere a short film in Bologna under the guidance of one of the most influential world’s film authors as IFA Master Teacher.

-• To get in touch with new visions and experience a deeper approach to cinema, under the direction of the Master Teacher, who mentors the IFA Participants through the whole filmmaking process, from the script to the final product.
+• To get in touch with new visions and experience a deeper approach to cinema.

 • To work closely and have a daily one-to-one experience with the Master Teacher